-Designation and Code Special Area of Conservation (SAC) - UK0030331
+Special Area of Conservation (SAC) - UK0030331

-SSSI boundary is the same as the SAC
+SSSI boundary is the same as the SAC boundary.

-The site is located in South Cambridgeshire District, but outside the area covered by the North West Cambridge Area Action Plan.
+The site is located in South Cambridgeshire District.
 The site is located close to Wimpole Park.
+Map 2 below shows the site's location and boundary.